-

 What consideration is typically given to ESG issues by corporate entities?
 What are the key legal obligations with respect to ESG matters?

 See questions 2, 5 and 16 above for more information on particular areas of ESG and legal obligations.
-Generally speaking, more and more companies are giving active thought to ESG matters when setting their strategy and making business decisions.
+Generally speaking, more companies are giving active thought to ESG matters when setting their strategy and making business decisions.
 Section 172(1) statements and stakeholder reporting shine some light on the approach employed by directors in this regard, but inevitably they provide only a reductionist summary of what goes on behind closed doors.
 There is no public right of access to a company’s board papers, not even for shareholders, and so in reality it is impossible to gauge how seriously and to what extent boards are considering ESG matters, or whether public statements are merely pandering to investor sentiment or the zeitgeist generally.
-However, it is undeniable that ESG matters have taken centre stage in recent years, and that, unless companies provide more transparency in their decision-making processes, Government and regulators will continue to push for more disclosure and regulation.
+However, it is undeniable that ESG matters have taken centre stage in recent years, and that, unless companies provide more transparency in their decision-making processes, the Government and regulators will continue to push for more disclosure and regulation.

 -